bcribeiro91/personal-website/content/home/progress.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 5

-title: Work in Progress
+title: 'Work in Progress'
 subtitle: ''

 content: